felix-mu/geomap-wms-panel/README.md

 ![alt text](https://raw.githubusercontent.com/felix-mu/geomap-wms-panel/main/preparetimeseries.png)

-This adds a "meta" field to the data object and therefore can now be processed by the Geomap Panel Plugin.
+The latter trasnformation a "meta" field to the data object and therefore can now be processed by the Geomap Panel Plugin.

 ![alt text](https://raw.githubusercontent.com/felix-mu/geomap-wms-panel/main/dataframe_final.png)